 So MREs are not a viable, long-term option.
 The current food on base will run out in days, or a single week at best.
 What do you feed to the thousands of people on base, living under your care after the MREs are gone?
 I should say, how do you feed them after that?
 What type of food will you be able to feed them?
-For how long?
 Where will it come from?
 How will it be delivered from various distances?
-What about six months down the road!?
-What will you be feeding them then?
+What about six months down the road?
 Will you be feeding them whole wheat berries, dried corn, and mixed bean soup from raw supplies flown in from the large grain bins in the Midwest?
 How will you cook that raw grain without functional commercial grain mills?
 Will your troops receive one meal of tasteless boiled mush per day or two?
 Does the military have massive stores of multivitamins to supplement your soldier's limited diet?
 Did you perceive in losing some of the grain shipments due to the civilian ambushes along the distribution routes trying to steal food from the food delivery convoys?
 What are the rules of engagement against hungry and starving civilians...
-American men and women, that sadly look like they just stepped out of a scene from Schindler's List?
-How will taking the lives of fellow Americans (even in self-defense) affect your troops psyche?
+American men and women who look like they just stepped out of a scene from Schindler's List?
+How will taking the lives of fellow Americans (even in self-defense) affect your troops?

 How will the lack of food and basic nutrition affect your men's morale and their ability to perform their duties?

 With experience in this area as a former USAF SERE Instructor, I can assure you that, over time, most of your troops are going to turn into a pile of pudding in uniform when it comes to decision making and hard work when you limit their basic caloric needs on a daily basis.
-Have any of you ever studied the psychological effects of people under strict diets and long-term food regiments with very limited variety and nutrition?